clairey-zx81/json-model/BACKLOG.md

 - [ ] py-backend: unique for any
 - [ ] py-backend: unique for scalars (`set` only works for str)
 - [ ] project: establish priority
+- [ ] frontend: accept raw sequence of values? list of values?

 ## To Do